 OKLAHOMA: 2023 SPEER Legislative Priorities

-Oklahoma has a reputation of being a pioneer in the energy sector with decades of innovative energy solutions around not just oil and gas but also renewable resources and storage capacity.
+Oklahoma has a reputation for being a pioneer in the energy sector with decades of innovative energy solutions around not just oil and gas but also renewable resources and storage capacity.
 Oklahoma is a national leader in wind generation, and oil and gas production while continuing to have the most affordable electricity prices in the country.
 In 2021, the Oklahoma State Energy and Environment Plan was published that highlighted an ambitious plan to ensure the state remained a top energy producer across resources while leveraging opportunities for increased savings and energy efficiency.
 As the 59th Oklahoma Legislature convenes, SPEER believes that is imperative to emphasize the importance of demand-side resource policies and their positive impacts to the state.
 Policies like adopting newer building code standards, considering forward looking electric vehicle charging infrastructure, and increased deployment of energy efficiency would significantly improve the state’s resiliency and reliability.
 SPEER’s legislative priorities are broken down below.

 What are our top priorities?